bioinformatics-ua/dicoogle-learning-pack/_docs/debugging.md

 git checkout v2.5.0
 ```

 The same source code can be downloaded from GitHub in the [Releases](https://github.com/bioinformatics-ua/dicoogle/releases) page.
 For the plugins, we suppose that you already have their respective source code.
+Nevertheless, if you wish to debug one of the publicly available plugins, we provide the source code on demand via the [Downloads](http://www.dicoogle.com/downloads) page.

 ### Preparing the workspace